snap-research/weights2weights/README.md

 The dataset of full model weights (i.e. the full Dreambooth LoRA parameters) is available [here](https://huggingface.co/Snapchat/weights2weights/tree/main/weights_datasets).

+The dataset of identity images used to conduct Dreambooth fine-tuning is available [here] (https://huggingface.co/datasets/wangkua1/w2w-celeba-generated/tree/main).

 ## Sampling
 We provide an interactive notebook for sampling new identity-encoding models from *w2w* space in `sampling/sampling.ipynb`.
 Instructions are provided in the notebook.
 Once a model is sampled, you can run typical inference with various text prompts and generation seeds as with a typical personalized model.